sumelio/AlMundoApp/README.md

 $ npm install
 ```

-3. Execute to start angular:
+3. Execute to start express server:

 ```bash
 $ npm start
 ```
-*NOTA*: By default  the port is 3000 http://localhost:3000
+*NOTA: By default  the port is 3000 http://localhost:3000 *